Tennis Star Andy Murray Is a Feminist Ace

-Inverdale also made his presence known on social media as well when he likened tennis star Nick Kyrgios, the son of a Greek father and a Malaysian mother, to a character from the Jungle Book, and also during the Cheltenham Festival when he used a rather X-rated comment, which he defended as a slip of the tongue, to describe a female athlete's love of a particular sport.
+Inverdale also likened tennis star Nick Kyrgios, the son of a Greek father and a Malaysian mother, to a character from the Jungle Book, and created another stir during the Cheltenham Festival when he used a rather X-rated comment (which he defended as a slip of the tongue) to describe a female athlete's love of a particular sport.

 Andy Murray likely knew just how inappropriate Inverdale could be going into the brief interview with the BBC reporter, and so didn't hesitate to correct Inverdale when he said that Murray was the first to win two gold medals in tennis.